 The increasing value of technical knowledge has particular importance in the printing industry, especially technical knowledge related to maintenance.
-Since designing quality management systems is aimed at building the future of companies, managing maintenance know-how becomes the very essence and focus of the effort.
+Since designing guality management systems is aimed at building the future of companies, managing maintenance know-how becomes the very essence and focus of the effort.
 The two most important capital tools for a maintenance business are: customers' trust in the service and technical knowledge delivered by devoted and well-trained staff.
 Such a business may define becoming a knowledge-based company as the fundamental strategic objective.
-Some of the motives are:
+Our quality targets on this field can be systematically articulated and evaluated in a framework of a measurement system.
+Performance indicators can be set which describe qualification, professional awareness, and the attitude toward learning and which provide information primarily on change and scale or direction of developments.